xraypy/feff85exafs/t/materials/README.md

 	~> touch UO2/UO2.skip

-To reenable the data test for UO2, do
+To re-enable the data test for UO2, do

 	~> rm UO2/UO2.skip

+---

 ### Interactive testing in Larch